mesuutt/sherlock/README.md

 Flags:
   -h, --help         help for sharlock
   -i, --only-found     Prints only found messages.
 Errors, and invalid username errors will not appear.
+  -p, --proxy string   Make requests over a proxy.
 ```

 ## TODO: